ionelaSabinaMacovei/farm-animal-quiz/README.md

 ## Home Page

 At the top of the website is the main title and an introduction to the quiz.
 The game logo is displayed here.
 Underneath the quiz introduction, there are two buttons to choose from.
 A 'Rules' button and a 'Start Quiz' button.
 If the user clicks the 'Rules' button, the quiz introduction text is replaced by a set of rules, and only the 'Start Quiz' button remains.
 If the user clicks the 'Start Button', the quiz introduction and the two buttons disappear, and are replaced with the Quiz Page.
-Also the page contain a footer saction where are displayed the media links.
+Also the page contain a footer section where are displayed the media links.

 ![Home page](docs/images/home-pg.png)